professav/Project-2/README.md

     - Filled the NA values for the game_pivot table with 0

 ### Exploration Process
- After exploring several datasets regarding reviews from varied and distinct gaming websites, the final decision was...
+ After exploring several datasets regarding reviews from varied and distinct gaming websites, the final decision was to build our app using the data from kaggel and then retrain our model when we pulled more data using the steam apis.
-- Ask
-- Tim
-- for
-- his
-- summary
-- on
-- this.

 ### Recreate System
 To achieve your objective, implement the following strategy with the tools provided: